AND KEEPING CLIENTS

 prospective client is seriously ill, physically or mentally, or is a grieving

 6. Although an attorney may delegate certain tasks to non-lawyer employees, in-person solicitation of a prospective client does not fall into that category.
-Rule 5.3 (a) & (b).
+Rule 5.3 (a) and (b).
 LEOs 1290, 1572.
 Rule 8.4 (a) states that: “It is professional misconduct for a lawyer to violate or attempt to violate the Rules of Professional Conduct, knowingly assist or induce another to do so, or do so through the acts of another.”

 II.
 TYPES OF